 Writers Write is your one-stop writing resource.
 In this post, we explore what fantasy and science fiction writers can teach us about setting.

 If you write historical or dystopian fiction you are playing with time.
 If you are writing about a place you have never been you are dabbling with geography.
-Historical facts and geographical settings can be researched, where sci-fi, fantasy and dystopian writers have to make them up.
-[Read: World-Building For Every Genre: The Ultimate Setting Checklist]
+Historical facts and geographical settings can be researched, whereas sci-fi, fantasy, and dystopian writers have to make them up.

 How do they stay on track?